ContributorSiri/lib-tests/Algorithm/README.md

 - Final: 40%
 - Bonus: 4.5% (9 problems, 0.5% each, may be a little different each year)

-The ones who has OI certificate can skip some of the HW problems.
+The ones who has OI certificate(NOIP-1 or other equivalent prize)can skip some of the HW problems.

 Notes: Always write something if you can't answer the questions.
 There're many unexpected partial points, even for trivial statements.